How to Generate Contracts from Airtable Data (Step-by-Step Guide)

 Every contract pulls from specific data points in your base.
 You'll want to create fields that match the information your contracts actually need.

-- Collaborator name: The full legal name of the person or company signing the agreement.
+- Collaborator Name: The full legal name of the person or company.

-- Contract date: When the agreement takes effect.
+- Contract Date: The date the agreement takes effect.

-- Terms and conditions: The specific clauses, duration, and legal text for your agreement.
-We can use Linked Records to list the different terms and conditions.
-We only pick the needed one based on the role
+- Terms and Conditions: The specific legal clauses for the agreement.
+You can use Linked Records to select different terms based on the role.

-- Salary: The salary offered to the new collaborator
+- Salary: The compensation offered to the collaborator.

 Organizing records for contract workflows